Apurva-gaur/Portfolio/README.md

 * Vite: A next-generation frontend tooling.
 * Tailwind CSS: A utility-first CSS framework for rapid UI development

+## Getting Started
+   To run this project locally, follow these steps:

+   Prerequisites
+   Ensure you have the following software installed on your machine:

+   * Node.js
+   * npm or yarn

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.